MiFID II Compliance

 Access to algos

-Our customers have complete control over who may access specific algos on both the X_TRADER and TT platforms, including TT-supplied algos, bank algos and third-party algos as well as algos developed using ADL® and TT Algo SDK.
-On the X_TRADER platform, administrators use TT User Setup to control access to algos, and on the TT platform, administrators use the Setup application to control access.
+Our customers have complete control over who may access specific algos on the TT platform, including TT-supplied algos, bank algos and third-party algos as well as algos developed using ADL® and TT Algo SDK.
+On the TT platform, administrators use the Setup application to control access.

 Risk management and monitoring

 We provide a series of long-standing pre-trade risk controls.
-All of the controls apply to all orders, including orders generated from algos, that flow through both the X_TRADER and TT platforms.
-Administrators use TT User Setup on the X_TRADER platform and the Setup application on the TT platform to set and apply the risk controls.
+All of the controls apply to all orders, including orders generated from algos, that flow through the TT platform.
+Administrators use the Setup application on the TT platform to set and apply the risk controls.
 The risk controls include price controls, max order size, message limits, position limits and credit limits.
-We are enhancing both platforms to include a duplicate order check.
+We are enhancing the TT platform to include a duplicate order check.

-In addition to the pre-trade risk controls, we provide the ability for risk administrators to monitor positions and P/L per account with X_RISK on the X_TRADER platform and the Monitor application on the TT platform.
+In addition to the pre-trade risk controls, we provide the ability for risk administrators to monitor positions and P/L per account with the Monitor application on the TT platform.
 Risk administrators may use these applications to delete orders, and the applications will support the MiFID tags for the order actions.

 The TT platform includes a “kill” switch, which allows an administrator to disable trading at the user, account and group/firm levels as well as globally.